backstage/backstage/plugins/ilert/README.md

 }
 ```

-> To force iLert card for each entity just add the `<EntityILertCard />` component, so an instruction card will appears if no integration key is set.
+> To force an iLert card for each entity just add the `<EntityILertCard />` component.
+An instruction card will appear if no integration key is set.

-## Add iLert explorer to the App sidebar
+## Add iLert explorer to the app sidebar

-Modify your app routes in [`App.tsx`](https://github.com/backstage/backstage/blob/master/packages/app/src/App.tsx) to include the Router component exported from the plugin, for example:
+Modify your app routes in [`App.tsx`](https://github.com/backstage/backstage/blob/master/packages/app/src/App.tsx) to include the Router component exported by the plugin - for example:

 ```tsx
 import { ILertPage } from '@backstage/plugin-ilert';
 <Routes>
   // ...
   <Route path="/ilert" element={<ILertPage />} />